Employment and Discrimination Tribunal (Jersey) Regulations 2014

 (1) This Regulation applies –

-(a) to proceedings before the Tribunal in respect of which the Chairman has given a direction under Regulation 8(2);
+(a) to proceedings before the Tribunal in respect of which the chair has given a direction under Regulation 8(2);

 (b) to proceedings before the Tribunal to which Regulation 8 does not apply;